Mid-Autumn Festival: India

 Onam is an annual Harvest festival in the state of Kerala in India.
 It falls on the 22nd nakshatra Thiruvonam in the Malayalam calendar month of Chingam, which in Gregorian calendar overlaps with August–September.
 According to legends, the festival is celebrated to commemorate King Mahabali, whose spirit is said to visit Kerala at the time of Onam.

 Onam is a major annual event for Malayali people in and outside Kerala.
 It is a harvest festival, one of three major annual Hindu celebrations along with Vishu and Thiruvathira, and it is observed with numerous festivities.
 Onam celebrations include Vallam Kali (boat races), Pulikali (tiger dances), Pookkalam (flower Rangoli), Onathappan (worship), Onam Kali, Tug of War, Thumbi Thullal (women's dance), Kummattikali (mask dance), Onathallu (martial arts), Onavillu (music), Kazhchakkula (plantain offerings), Onapottan (costumes), Atthachamayam (folk songs and dance), and other celebrations.

 Onam is the official state festival of Kerala with public holidays that start four days from Uthradom (Onam eve).
 Major festivities take place across 30 venues in Thiruvananthapuram, capital of Kerala.
 It is also celebrated by Malayali diaspora around the world.
 Though a Hindu festival, non-Hindu communities of Kerala participate in Onam celebrations considering it as a cultural festival.

 Sharad Purnima is a harvest festival celebrated on the full moon day of the Hindu lunar month of Ashvin (September–October), marking the end of the monsoon season.

 Sri Lanka

 In Sri Lanka, a full moon day is known as Poya and each full moon day is a public holiday.
 Shops and businesses are closed on these days as people prepare for the full moon.
 Exteriors of buildings are adorned with lanterns and people often make food and go to the temple to listen to sermons.
 The Binara Full Moon Poya Day and Vap Full Moon Poya Day occur around the time of the Mid-Autumn Festival and like other Buddhist Asian countries, the festivals celebrate the ascendance and culmination of the Buddha's visit to heaven and for the latter, the acknowledgement of the cultivation season known as "Maha".

 West Asia

 Israel

-The harvest festival of Sukkot is a cognate celebration, beginning on the full moon of the lunar month Tishrei, which is the seventh month of the Hebrew calendar.